Appoint a parent governor

 Voluntary aided, foundation and foundation special schools

-The appropriate authority for arranging and appointing parent governors is the governing body.
-The governing body must follow the regulations.
+The appropriate authority for arranging and appointing parent governors is the governance board.
+The governance board must follow the regulations.
 They may also wish to take these guidelines into account.

 - Who can stand and vote for parent governor